How to calculate the date of Easter

 - And multiply the first remainder by 4.

-- Next, you need to add up all the results and add 6.
+- Next you need to add up all the results and add 6.

 - Add up the results and add 6.

-Such a scheme helps to calculate the exact date of Easter without resorting to calendar data.
+This scheme helps to calculate the exact date of Easter without resorting to calendar data.

 How is Catholic Easter calculated?